Image via the Boston Globe

 Image via cheatsheet.com

-Further, if one figures in how interest rates on municipal bonds have gone up since when the City of Quincy could have settled both of these indefensible matters, the Koch Maladministration’s truculence has likely fueled upwards of double the all inclusive costs to settle these matters.
+Further, if one figures in how interest rates on municipal bonds have gone up since when the City of Quincy could have settled both of these indefensible matters, the Koch Maladministration’s truculence has likely fueled upwards of a doubling the all inclusive costs than would have been the case if they had been resolved straightaway and as should have been down.

-Even worse for local taxpayers looking likely to cover the tab, punitive damages could further be added to the cost should this matter go to trial.
+Even worse for local taxpayers who would be stuck with covering the tab, punitive damages could further be added to the cost should this matter go to trial.

 QQ disclaimer